Skip to main content

 G. Athletics

 No changes are planned for the 2025-2026 athletic season.
-Athletic leaders will evaluate how best to support athletic participation across campuses while preserving competitive opportunities going forward.
+Athletic leaders will evaluate how best to support athletic participation across campuses while preserving competitive opportunities going forward in compliance with applicable conference and NCAA regulations.

 H. Future Vision and Next Steps